vorpalnet/blade/retired/proxy-router/README.md

 Welcome to the BLADE R3, the Reductive Reasoning Router.

-The goal behind R3 is to build a universal router that can build translations maps based on any piece of data within a SIP message without scripting (for now).
+The goal behind R3 is to build a universal router that can build translations maps based on any piece of data within a SIP message without scripting.
 It is called "reductive" because it works upon a simple concept of defining translation maps within translation maps, each operating on a single piece of information until the final route is chosen.